vzbrunstad/django-associations/readme.md

 - An order_food_item belongs to an order
 - A food item has many order_food_items
 - An order_food_item belongs to a food_item
+- And finally if you have set up your associations correctly a user should have many food items through orders.
+See the final test.